kamiya10/eslint-plugin-pretty-import/README.md

 ];
 ```

-## The Philosophy (Or: Why These Weird Rules?)
+## The Philosophy

-Look, I've stared at a *lot* of import statements.
-After years of squinting at
+I've stared at a *lot* of import statements.
+After years of squinting at the top
-the top of files, certain patterns just started to *feel* right:
+of files, certain patterns just started to *feel* right:

-- **Built-ins first** - I want to know what runtime stuff you're using before
+- **Built-ins first** - Native/built-in modules should appear at the top of
-  anything else
+   the file
 - **Named import counts** - More imports first creates a visual triangle shape
   when sorted by count: `{a, b, c, d, e}` before `{z}`
 - **CSS at the bottom** - Styles are makeup, logic is bone structure.
 Bone
   structure first
-- **Rivers preserve flow** - Side effects stay where you put them because
+- **Rivers preserve flow** - Side effects maintain their original position to
-  breaking things is bad
+  preserve JavaScript execution order

 Is this objectively correct?
 No. Is this how imports look best to me?
 Absolutely.